dbalsom/fluxfox/README.md

 * fluxfox is intended to serve the needs of a PC emulator that wishes to read various disk image formats.
-  It provides an interface by which an emulator can load a disk image, then perform operations on the disk image consistent with typical operations supported by a floppy disk controller such as the NEC μPD765A.
+  It provides an interface by which an emulator can load a disk image, then perform operations on the disk image consistent with typical operations supported by a common PC floppy disk controller such as the NEC μPD765A.

+### Non-Goals

-* fluxfox is not intended to be a general purpose disk image conversion library.
-There are other tools, (libdisk, SAMdisk, HxC, pri/pfi/psi) which are more appropriate for that purpose.
+* fluxfox is not intended to be a general purpose disk image conversion library, although it can write to a few supported formats.
+  There are other tools, (libdisk, SAMdisk, Applesauce, HxC, pri/pfi/psi) which are more appropriate for that purpose.

 ## Disk Image Support